nodejs/node/doc/contributing/collaborator-guide.md

 have elapsed since the original failing CI as the compiled binaries for the Windows and ARM platforms are only kept for seven days.

-If new changes are made on the pull request branch after latest Jenkins CI run, a fresh CI run is required.
+If new commits are pushed to the pull request branch after the latest Jenkins CI run, a fresh CI run is required.
 It can be started by pressing "Retry" on the left sidebar, or by adding `request-ci` label to the pull request.